Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

     ![Select All Inventory](/_books/itom-config/images/select-all-inventory.png)

     Individual devices can be selected / deselected by clicking the check box adjacent to each entry.
-1. Click the The Set As Managed button on the toolbar.
+1. Click the Set As Managed button on the toolbar.
 1. Click `Yes` to confirm.
 1. Select All Managed Inventory